Tanuka-Majumder/Carbon-aware-ad-attribution-and-emission-adjusted-ROI-system/README.md

-# Carbon-Aware Attribution Platform
+# 🌿 Carbon-Aware Attribution Platform

-## Overview
+## 🚀 Overview

-This repository delivers a high-throughput, production-grade platform for carbon-aware marketing attribution and ROI optimization, engineered for scale, reliability, and measurable impact.
-It combines distributed batch ML pipelines, real-time event streaming, and robust APIs for data-driven decision-making, with full support for automated containerized deployment, cloud-native infrastructure, and CI/CD.

-## Features

-- **Distributed Batch ML Pipeline:**
-  - Apache Spark jobs for scalable feature engineering and model training (designed and validated for 50M+ events/month scale using Kafka + Spark—architecture-level scalability).
-  - Persistent model storage (joblib) for fast, reliable inference.

-## Design Principles
-- Clear separation of batch ML, real-time streaming, and serving layers
-- Deterministic, reproducible ML training with persisted artifacts
-- ESG metrics derived from first principles, not heuristic dashboards
-- Infrastructure-as-code and container-first deployment model
+It is a production-grade data and optimization platform for large-scale advertising attribution.
+It processes high-volume ad-event streams, constructs multi-touch attribution signals, and applies constraint-based optimization to compute emission-adjusted performance metrics and budget allocations.
+The system is architected around distributed batch computation, real-time streaming ingestion, and API-driven serving, and is designed to act as a clean integration layer for downstream ML models that consume attribution, ESG, and optimization signals in decision-making pipelines.

-## Features
+## ✨ Features

 - **Distributed Batch ML Pipeline:**
   - Apache Spark jobs for scalable feature engineering and model training (designed and validated for 50M+ events/month scale using Kafka + Spark—architecture-level scalability).